Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 Employee W-4 self-serviceNoYes (Plus)

-The main tradeoff: SurePayroll files your taxes for you and offers a no-penalty guarantee.
+The main tradeoff: SurePayroll files your taxes for you.
 NannyKeeper calculates everything, generates the forms, sends deadline reminders, and you submit them yourself (about 15 minutes per quarter on IRS and state websites).

 The savings: NannyKeeper's subscription is $307–$403/year cheaper than SurePayroll.
 Direct deposit is billed per transfer ($6-$8), so total savings depend on how often you use it.
 If you pay by check, the savings are significant.
 With weekly direct deposit, costs are comparable—but you get household-specific guidance SurePayroll lacks.